 - In a cold and clean mixing bowl, beat heavy whipping cream until soft peaks form.

 - Add sugar and vanilla extract and beat until stiff peaks form, watching carefully to avoid over-whipping.

 *Make sure your stainless bowl is clean and cold for a more stable whipped cream.
 The heavy whipping cream should be cold as well, not room temperature.

-Any desserts made with or topped with Chantilly need to be stored in the refrigerator, it is perishable and not shelf-stable.
+Any desserts made with or topped with Chantilly must be stored in the refrigerator; it is perishable and not shelf-stable.

 Other Recipes You'll Love

 The fact of the matter is Chantilly cream is a sweeter version of whipped cream.
 It is delicious in desserts or in between cake layers.
 A dollop of Chantilly is the perfect finishing touch!

 - 3 tablespoon confectioners' sugar sifted

 - In a cold and clean mixing bowl, whip heavy whipping cream until soft peaks form.

 - Add sifted sugar and vanilla extract.
 Whip until stiff peaks form, watching carefully to avoid over whipping.